Dialysis service to double in size

 The majority of patients are on dialysis for life.

 “We get to know our patients really well,” Ms Sheehan said.

 “There are quite an eclectic range, from paediatric up to 82-years-old, and we see them every day over years or even decades.”

 There are 29,000 patients on haemodialysis Australia-wide, meaning that transplant waiting lists can be long.
 In Victoria, there is an average five year transplant waiting list.

-The unit has recently employed Consultant Nephrologist & Physician Anil Xavier (see sidebar), who is passionate about live kidney donation in particular.
+The unit has recently employed Consultant Nephrologist/Physician Anil Xavier who is passionate about live kidney donation in particular.

-“Having someone of Anil’s calibre will enable us to provide a lot more,” says Ms Sheehan.
+“Having someone of Anil’s calibre will enable us to provide a lot more,” Ms Sheehan said.

 “He’s really patient and outcome focused… very passionate.”